 The LEDs on the drive carrier indicates the state of each drive.
 Each drive carrier in your system has two LEDs: an activity LED (green) and a status LED (bicolor, green/amber).
 The activity LED flashes whenever the drive is accessed.

 Figure 87.
 Drive indicators

-- 1 Drive activity LED indicator - 3 Drive capacity label
+- 1. Drive activity LED indicator

+- 2. Drive status LED indicator

+- 3. Drive capacity label